DIY Finishing - Finishing Techniques

 artificial ageing of wood and furniture

 The artificial ageing of wooden objects rarely results from the application of a single process.
 The most credible transformations occur through a combination of several techniques and long practice.
-It is very important that the look is believable, and for this you need to carefully study what happens to objects over time, which areas are most exposed to knocks and scratches, or how the color darkens with exposure to light.
+It is very important that the look is believable, and for that you need to carefully study what happens to objects over time, which areas are most exposed to knocks and scratches, or how the color darkens with exposure to light.
 Practice and inspiration are often more important than detailed knowledge of classical techniques.

 That's all for now.
 But I am sure I will come back to the subject as it is of interest to many of you, and new methods and materials are constantly being tested.
 I'd love to hear from you about the original methods and aging techniques you use.
 And for those of you who have any questions or queries, you can leave them below in the dedicated space.
 I will certainly reply.